 In addition to the research efforts, SafeTREC conducts educational and professional development activities to support CSCRS goals and provide opportunities to engage staff and professionals working in several disciplines including public health, engineering, planning, data science and robotics.
 These activities also include student fellowship, research grant, and travel opportunities.
 The following are now open for application:

-- CSCRS Road Safety Graduate Student Fellows: please apply by August 3, 2018.
+- CSCRS Road Safety Graduate Student Fellows: current application period closed

 - CSCRS Student Road Safety Travel Grants: ongoing/please submit application 45 days prior to expected travel